vwala/docs/content/merchant/customisation.md

 ![](/images/merchant/2019-01-20-09-19-48.png)

-## In-store widget launcher
+## Signup page launcher button

-When you install vwa.la, we automatically install our in-store widget launcher into your store front.
+When you install vwa.la, we automatically install our in-store signup page launcher into your store front.
 This is to help you quickly set up a way to promote your influencer marketing program to potential influencers.
 When someone clicks the launcher, your influencer signup/login page will appear.
 The launcher is optional and configurable.
 You can:

 - Enable/disable it on either desktop/mobile devices
 - Change it's position and;